cityofaustin/atd-knack-guides/signs_markings/job_management.md

 1. Follow the steps in [Find Jobs](#find-jobs) to find and view **Job Details**.

-    The **Job Details** page displays relevant information about the work job, as well as forms to submit information about work that was completed.
+    The **Job Details** page displays relevant information about the job, as well as forms to submit information about work that was completed.

 2. Scroll down the page to find tables for Time, Specifications, and Materials.
-There is a form below each table which will allow you to submit entries for each section of the work job.
+There is a form below each table which will allow you to submit entries for each section of the job.

     **Note**: The job entry forms will only be displayed if the job has status of **ISSUED** and if the user's role is **Technician**.